 Don’t be stuck inside a trend trading strategy if you know and understand that price on the larger time frame has moved into a range.

 Because if it has moved into a range, you have to make sure that you as a trader identify the condition, identify the environment you’re trading, find the tops and bottoms and get it down to a lower time frame.
-Then you can use the exact trading strategy used on the larger time frame to trend trade and to focus now on the lower time frame and use it to trade the tops and bottoms.
+Then, you can use the exact trading strategy used on the larger time frame to trend trade, to focus now on the lower time frame, and use it to trade the tops and bottoms.